AyushDhimann/OllamaServer/README.md

 # Ollama Server

-This repository automatically install Ollama for you on linux and set-up's a publicly accessible IP that can be used further for integration into various use-cases.
+[Ollama](https://www.ollama.ai/) offers the flexibility of running renowned large language models(LLM) both locally and through its API.
+However, the potential of a consumer PC has its limitations.

+In this repository, we provide a streamlined solution for effortlessly installing Ollama on a Linux web server with a single command.
+This enables you to access a public IP address, facilitating quicker and smoother utilization of your large language models in various applications.

-# Instructions
+# Installation

-To install the Ollama Server on your Linux machine, copy and paste this code and enter your preferred model to install
+To install the Ollama Server on your Linux machine, copy and paste this one-liner code and enter your preferred model to install

 ```
 git clone https://github.com/AyushDhimann/OllamaServer/ && cd OllamaServer && chmod +x install.sh && sudo ./install.sh
 ```

-# How to use
+# Usage

-1. Get your server IP Address.
+1. Get your server IP Address and replace it accordingly in the next step.

-2. Either use it with cURL (replace 0.0.0.0 with your server IP Address)
+2. Either use it with cURL

 ```
 curl -X POST http://0.0.0.0:11434/api/generate -d '{